osg-htc/user-school-2023/docs/materials/htcondor/part2-ex2-queue-n.md

 }
 ```

-1. In a new directory for this exercise, save the code to a file named `circlepi.c`
+1. In a new directory for this exercise, create and save the code to a file named `circlepi.c`
 1. Compile the code (we will cover this in more detail during the Software lecture):

         :::console